ghowland/Loki-and-Rhymerosaurus-Journey-To-Axberath/README.md

 The second the creature moves, you run.
 I will set an illusion to keep it occupied.
 Do you understand?

-**Rhymerosaurus:** I stay in the center of lokis shadow, following him, as I am good at hiding, because its my job.
-Along with running, and sanitation engineering.
+**Rhymerosaurus:** I understand.
+Im good at running.
+As well as hiding, and sanitation engineering.

 **Loki:** Very well, on three, we move!
 One...two...GO!